flicus/vertx-telegram-bot-api/README.md

   In this example we using long polling method of getting updates, and saying hello back to user.

 ### Command manager
-  More advanced way is to use command manager.
+  More advanced way is to use command handler.
 This way you will need command class for every type of command your bot is supporting.
-Lets see how to implement above Hello example using command manager.
+Lets see how to implement above Hello example using command handler.
 First, implement HelloCommand class:
   ```java
   @BotCommand(message = "^/hello")
   public class HelloCommand extends Command {